camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 ```

 ### `DefaultHistoryLevelAutoHandlingConfiguration`
-As camunda version >= 7.4 supports `history-level auto` this configuration adds support for versions < = 7.3.
+As camunda version >= 7.4 supports `history-level auto`, this configuration adds support for versions <= 7.3.

-To have more control about the handling you can provide your own
+To have more control over the handling, you can provide your own

 - `org.camunda.bpm.spring.boot.starter.jdbc.HistoryLevelDeterminator` with name `historyLevelDeterminator`